homesengland/he-aho-find-and-register/README.md

     dotnet user-secrets set "DataSources:Locations:UseApi" [ask the tech team for the values] dotnet user-secrets set "DataSources:Providers" [ask the tech team for the values]

+To use sharepoint datasource for the providers, please add the following user secrets:
+    dotnet user-secrets set "SharePointGraph:ClientId" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:ClientSecret" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:ProviderSite" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:ProvidersList" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:SharepointHost" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:MicrosoftInstance" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:GraphUrl" [ask the tech team for the values] dotnet user-secrets set "SharePointGraph:TenantId" [ask the tech team for the values]

 If you wish to run locally with dummy data set:

     dotnet user-secrets set "DataSources:Locations:UseApi" false